josmar-crwdstffng/angular/aio/content/guide/inputs-outputs.md

     The `addNewItem()` function uses the `@Output()`, `newItemEvent`, to raise an event with the value the user types into the `<input>`.

-### Configuring the child's template
+### Configur the template of the child

-The child's template has two controls.
+The template of the child has two controls.
 The first is an HTML `<input>` with a [template reference variable](guide/template-reference-variables), `#newItem`, where the user types in an item name.
 The `value` property of the `#newItem` variable stores what the user types into the `<input>`.